george-roussos/employeeasy-app/README.md

 Using the built-in dashboard, take a glance at your weekly overview, including your daily meetings and your average statistics.

+## Demo
+A demo version of the application, which you can try out, is deployed [here](employeeasy.netlify.com).
+You can login using the following credentials:

+- username: *malinholmgren*
+- password: *12345*

+You are also free to create your own personal account.
+After signing up, use the same credentials to log into the environment.
+In that case, note that:
+* you should probably not use personal information when signing up, for security reasons
+* you will only be able to see employees in the database which are linked under other existing accounts

 ## Live Walkthrough

 ![live walkthrough](./src/images/employeeasy-screens/Walkthrough.gif)